MARK DE ROCHE

 Several companies are innovating to increase the capabilities of multicopters and perhaps crack the code of scaling: PteroDynamics’ Transwing and Pivotal‘s Helix are exciting examples for increasing speed and range, and Skyways’ V2.6 uses a folding wing and proven hybrid approach to deliver cargo without infrastructure.

-I believe we are moving into a new post-drone paradigm of aerial robotics.
+We believe we are moving into a new post-drone paradigm of aerial robotics.
 A paradigm that will shift entire sectors.
 Where the U in UAV means utility and every product line is tailored to its application.

 The building blocks common to all UAVs will be the controllers, sensors, and software of the drone revolution – and propellers.
 More propellers are being put to use today than at any time since WWII – and in much closer proximity to people.